Water & Sewer Department

 Worked previously 6 years experience in plumbing field.

-Water Plant Operator: Randy Adams (6 years experience)
+Water Plant Operator: Randy Adams - with the City since 2004

 Class C water license